• Angle steel hot rolled high qulity ASTM A36 GB Q235B System 1

 Material prepare (billet) —heat up—rough rolling—precision rolling—cooling—packing—storage and transportation

-Q:Are steel angles resistant to pests or insects?
+Q:Are steel angles susceptible to fatigue failure?

 1. Manufacturer Overview